 The star of the show for Reolink is the Argus 2 camera, which improved upon its predecessor in several ways, including upgrading to a rechargeable battery.
 What hasn’t changed since the original Argus is a relatively limited but high-powered set of features, such as full weatherproofing, 1080p resolution, 30+ feet of night vision and a 130-degree field of view.

-And expected in 2019 is a new addition to the wireless family — Reolink Go, a 100% wire-free, solar-powered home security camera that won’t need to connect to your Wi-Fi because it runs on 4G LTE and 3G mobile networks.
+A newer addition to the wireless family is Reolink Go, a 100% wire-free, solar-powered home security camera that won’t need to connect to your Wi-Fi because it runs on 4G LTE and 3G mobile networks.
 The Reolink Go will carry most of the features of the Argus 2, like the impressive night vision, but its viewing angle will be slightly less — 110 degrees.
 Plus, Reolink is currently beta-testing a brand-new cloud service that will enable subscribers to remotely store footage instead of relying only on micro SD cards.

 For those who don’t mind a few wires here and there, Reolink also offers a bevy of more traditional Wi-Fi and Power-over-Ethernet cameras.